robotics-rs/robotics.rs/README.md

 * [rustros_tf](https://github.com/arjo129/rustros_tf) - A rust implementation of the Tf library.
 * [ros_pointcloud2](https://github.com/stelzo/ros_pointcloud2) - The safe way of using PointCloud2 messages in ROS1 and ROS2.
 * [optimization-engine](https://alphaville.github.io/optimization-engine/) - Fast & Accurate Embedded Optimization for next-generation Robotics and Autonomous Systems
+* [transforms](https://github.com/deniz-hofmeister/transforms) - A minimal and stand-alone crate inspired by the ROS2 tf library, but not dependent on ROS or middleware

 ## AI